abeeching/thm-stuff/soc1-learning-path/s03r06 Zeek.md

 **[Task 8, Question 4] Investigate the `case1.pcap` file with `file-extract-demo.zeek` script.
 Investigate the `extract-files` folder.
 Review the contents of the text file.
 What is written in the file?** - Microsoft NCSI

 ## [Task 9] Zeek Scripts | Packages

+Lastly, the Zeek Package Manager allows users to install and setup third-party scripts and plugins to extend Zeek functionalities.
+This is installed with Zeek and can be accessed with `zkg`.
+Using this tool requires root privileges.
+Commands include
+- `zkg install (PACKAGE PATH)` - allows you to install a package.
+- `zkg install (GIT URL)` - allows you to install a package from a Git link.
+- `zkg list` - lists installed packages
+- `zkg remove` - removes installed packages
+- `zkg refresh` - checks for version updates for installed packages
+- `zkg upgrade` - updates installed packages.

+There are multiple ways of using packages.
+You can use them as frameworks and call specific packages each time you use Zeek, you can use the `@load` method to load them via a script (which tends to be common), and you can also call package names directly if the packages were installed by `zkg`:
+- If you want to call it with a script, use `zeek -Cr (FILE) (ZEEK SCRIPT)`.
+This assumes the Zeek script has `@load (SCRIPT PATH)` in there somewhere.
+- You can call it from a path: `zeek -Cr (FILE) (PATH)`.
+- You can call it with a package name: `zeek -Cr (FILE) (NAME)`.

+There are many packages - the ones given in the room as examples include packages to sniff out cleartext credentials as well as packages to sniff out geolocation information for IP addresses.

 **[Task 9, Question 1] Investigate the `http.pcap` file with the `zeek-sniffpass` module.
 Investigate the `notice.log` file.
 Which username has more module hits?** - BroZeek